Were Jesus, James and John First Cousins? Was Clopas Jesus’ Uncle?

 Let’s look into interesting possible family connections.
 Were Jesus, James, and John first cousins by their two mothers, Mary and Salome, two sisters?
 Clopas is little-known, but he appears prominently in the last chapter of Luke’s Gospel.
 Was he Joseph’s brother and therefore Jesus’ uncle?

 Call this article an old fashioned Bible study, which broadens our knowledge of Scripture.
-This study is not essential for salvation and growth in Christ.
+This study is not essential for your salvation and growth in Christ.

 Unless otherwise noted, I use the NIV.
 If you would like to see many other translations click on biblegateway.com.
 All bold font is added.